The Learning Disability Register

 How to get a health check

-GPs should invite young people for an annual health check from the age of 14.
-They just need to get their name on the learning disability register for their GP practice or health centre.
+GPs should invite young people for an annual health check starting at age 14.
+To be eligible, simply ensure that your child's name is on the learning disability register at their GP practice or health centre.

-Some GP surgeries don't have to offer this service.
-If they don’t, the community learning disability team can help arrange one.
+Some GP surgeries may not provide this service.
+If your surgery doesn’t, the community learning disability team can help you arrange an appointment.

-To find out more visit the NHS Annual Health Checks page.
-That explains:
+To find out more visit the NHS Annual Health Checks page, which explains:

 Mencap’s website gives more information about the learning disability register and annual health checks.